mozilla-services/socorro/docs/crashstorage/crashstorage.rst

   to the secondary.
 In use when we have cutover between data stores.
 Can be heterogeneous, example: S3 + filesystem and use crashmovers to move from filesystem into S3 when S3 comes back.
-* `PrimaryDeferredStorage`: Container for two different storage systems and a predicate function.
-If predicate is false, store in primary, otherwise store in secondary.
-Usecase: situation where we want crashes to be put somewhere else and not be processed.

 Helper for PolyCrashStore: